Quantifying evidence

 geom_smooth(method=lm, se=F)

-Warning: Removed 8 rows containing missing values (`geom_point()`).
+Warning: Removed 8 rows containing missing values or values outside the scale range (`geom_point()`).

 The plot suggests a fairly strong negative correlation, as you might expect.